 Removal of Directors.
-Failure to attend three (3) consecutive meetings of the Board or non-attendance at fifty-one percent (51%) or more of the meetings during any fiscal year may be considered grounds for the removal of a Director, upon the recommendation of the Chairman of the Board and the affirmative vote of a majority of the members of the Board in attendance at the meeting, a quorum being present.
+Failure to attend three (3) consecutive meetings of the Board of Directors or non-attendance at fifty-one percent (51%) or more of the meetings during any fiscal year may be considered grounds for the removal of a Director, upon the recommendation of the Chair of the Board of Directors and the affirmative vote of a majority of the members of the Board of Directors in attendance at the meeting, a quorum being present.
 Before such removal becomes final, the Director to be removed shall be given an opportunity for a hearing before the Executive Committee.
-The Chairman of the Board of Directors shall advise the Director in writing of the action of the Board of Directors, and the date, time and place of the meeting of the Executive Committee at which the member may be heard.
+The Chair of the Board of Directors shall advise the Director in writing of the action of the Board of Directors, and the date, time, and place of the meeting of the Executive Committee at which the member may be heard.
 The date of such meeting shall in no event be less than twenty (20) days from the date of the mailing of such notice.
-The affected Director may in writing, directed to the Chairman of the Board, request an opportunity to be heard by the Executive Committee at such meeting, provided such request is received by the Chairman at least five (5) days prior to the meeting, and, in the event such request is not received by the Chairman at least five (5) days prior to the meeting, the affected Director shall be deemed to have waived a hearing.
+The affected Director may in writing, directed to the Chair of the Board of Directors, request an opportunity to be heard by the Executive Committee at such meeting, provided such request is received by the Chair at least five (5) days prior to the meeting, and, in the event such request is not received by the Chair at least five (5) days prior to the meeting, the affected Director shall be deemed to have waived a hearing.
 In that event, the action of the Board of Directors shall become final.
 If such hearing is held, it shall be conducted in an informal manner without resort to the rules of procedure and evidence which apply to the conduct of civil and criminal matters in courts of law.
 Neither the Executive Committee nor the affected Director shall be represented by counsel at the hearing.
 The only evidence to be considered at the meeting shall be the record of the Secretary-Treasurer as to non-attendance by the affected Director and any facts which the affected Director may wish to introduce in explanation or mitigation of such non-attendance.
-Following the hearing, the Executive Committee may (a) sustain the action of the Board of Directors, (b) reverse the action of the Board of Directors, (c) impose conditions on the affected Director's continued membership on the Board, or (d) take such other action as it may deem appropriate, and the Executive Committee shall report its recommendations to the Board which shall then take final action and the affected Director shall be so notified by the Chairman of the Board of Directors.
+Following the hearing, the Executive Committee may (a) sustain the action of the Board of Directors, (b) reverse the action of the Board of Directors, (c) impose conditions on the affected Director’s continued membership on the Board, or (d) take such other action as it may deem appropriate, and the Executive Committee shall report its recommendations to the Board of Directors, which shall then take final action, and the affected Director shall be so notified by the Chair of the Board of Directors.

-Officers and Other Executive Staff
+Officers

-Corporation.
-The officers of the corporation are the President, and the Secretary-Treasurer; and the same person shall not fill the offices of President and Secretary.
-The Secretary-Treasurer shall be elected by the members of the corporation at the annual meeting of Type I members and shall take office on the following January 1.
+Association Officers.
+The officers of the Association are the President and the Secretary-Treasurer, and the same person shall not fill the offices of President and Secretary-Treasurer.
+The Secretary-Treasurer shall be ratified by the members of the Association at the annual meeting or a special meeting of Type I members and shall take office on the following January 1.

 President.
-The President of the corporation shall be the chief administrative officer of the corporation, responsible to the Board of Directors for the carrying out of its policies, and responsible for keeping current and complete records of accounts showing at all times the financial condition of the corporation.
-Such records and accounts shall be audited by a certified public accountant firm annually, and the audit submitted to the Board of Directors at its next scheduled meeting following the receipt of the audit report.
+The President of the Association shall be the chief administrative officer of the Association, responsible to the Board of Directors for the carrying out of its policies, and responsible for keeping current and complete records of accounts showing at all times the financial condition of the Association.
+Such records and accounts shall be audited by a certified public accountant firm annually, and the audit shall be submitted to the Board of Directors at its next scheduled meeting following the receipt of the audit report.
+The term of office of the President shall run concurrently with the term of the President’s employment contract.